satori-com/satori-video-sdk-cpp/docs/reference.md

 | `LIVE`             | Drop frames in order to stay in sync with the video stream |
 | `BATCH`            | Pass every frame to the processing callback                |

-In live mode, the bot framework sends frames to your image callback based on the incoming frame rate.
+In live mode, the SDK sends frames to your image callback based on the incoming frame rate.
 If your callback lags behind, the framework drops frames to stay in sync with the frame rate.
 This mode is available for RTM channel streams, camera input, and files.
 **Use live mode for bots running in production.**